Aerial Swarm Tools and Applications

 Objective

-This workshop provides tutorials as well as a platform for exchange to manage teams of aerial robots.
-The first part contains tutorials for the major aerial swarm tools, namely CrazyChoir, Aerostack2, and Crazyswarm2, which are all based on ROS 2.
+This workshop will focus on the management of aerial robotic swarms.
+The workshop will contain tutorials for the major aerial swarm tools, namely Skybrush, CrazyChoir, Aerostack2, and Crazyswarm2 (the latter three are based on ROS 2).
 These are meant to help researchers who are looking for aerial swarm validation in simulation and/or with physical robots to understand the capabilities and the first steps with these tools.
 At the same time, more experienced users or swarm tool developers will gain insights about tools.
-The second part is focused on real-world applications for aerial swarms, with invited talks from academia and industry, poster session for contributed papers, as well as a forum to discuss ongoing challenges that arise with particular focus on the current tools for aerial swarms.
+Moreover, there will be real-world applications for aerial swarms, with invited talks from both academia and industry.
+These talks will give insight on the challenges of aerial swarm management in the real world.

 Schedule